Ammonia (NH₃) Gas Removal from Industrial Air and Gas Streams

 - Livestock facilities and poultry farms

-3X Molecular Sieve for Ammonia in Dry Gas Streams
+13X Molecular Sieve for Ammonia in Dry Gas Streams

-For applications involving dry gas purification, such as pre treatment in PSA systems or gas phase separation, 13X molecular sieve is widely used for ammonia removal.
+For applications involving dry gas purification, such as pre-treatment in PSA systems or gas phase separation, 13X molecular sieve is widely used for ammonia removal.
 Its pore structure (approx. 10 Å) and strong polarity enable it to adsorb ammonia molecules through physical interaction under pressure effectively.

 This makes molecular sieves particularly suitable for: